lukaszklis/pjatk-check-edux/README.md

 After becoming a student at PJATK, I was extremely disappointed with lack of ability to receive notifications whenever something is updated in the system (new announcements, forum entries, homework assignments).

-EDUX Crawler allows you to run a command to get notifications about updates in the courses you are assigned to.
+EDUX Crawler allows you easily check for new updates in courses and global announcements via running a simple command.

 ## Dependencies